EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Introduction

-We propose \sys, a system for large-scale training and inference of \textbf{e}arly-\textbf{e}xit (EE) LLMs with 3D parallelism, which is designed to tackle the aforementioned challenges. \sys is built upon Megatron-LM \cite{Shoeybi2019,Narayanan2021,Korthikanti2022,Smith2022}, and augments it with various functionalities for early exiting.
-In addition to compatibility with existing functionalities of 3D parallelism provided by Megatron-LM, \sys also implements a variety of algorithmic innovations, including a lightweight method that facilitates backpropagation for the early-exit training objective through pipeline stages, various techniques of leveraging idle resources in the original pipeline schedule for computation related to early-exit layers, and two approaches of early-exit inference that are compatible with KV caching (with one based on a novel form of pipeline parallelism and another based on KV recomputation).
+We propose \sys, a system for large-scale training and inference of {e}arly-{e}xit (EE) LLMs with 3D parallelism, which is designed to tackle the aforementioned challenges. \sys is built upon Megatron-LM \cite{Shoeybi2019,Narayanan2021,Smith2022}, and augments it with various functionalities for early exiting.
+In addition to compatibility with existing functionalities of 3D parallelism provided by Megatron-LM, \sys also implements a variety of algorithmic innovations, including a lightweight method that facilitates backpropagation for the early-exit training objective through pipeline stages, various techniques of leveraging idle resources in the original pipeline schedule for computation related to early-exit layers, and two approaches of early-exit inference that are compatible with KV caching.
 Implementation of \sys has been well optimized for maximum training and inference efficiency.
-Our analytical and empirical study confirms that, with negligible computational overhead (caused by early-exit layers) during training with 3D parallelism, one obtains an early-exit LLM that generates tokens with adaptive token-wise exit selection, achieving outstanding speedup without compromising output quality during inference.
+Our analytical and empirical study confirms that, with negligible computational overhead caused by early-exit layers during training with 3D parallelism, one obtains an early-exit LLM that generates tokens with adaptive token-wise exit selection, achieving outstanding inference speedup without compromising output quality.
+With \sys, it is now possible to train and deploy early-exit LLMs that are as large as the maximum sizes of standard LLMs allowed by Megatron-LM, given the same amount of computational resources.
 The source code for \sys can be found at \url{https://github.com/pan-x-c/EE-LLM}.